metal3d/idok/README.md

 **Note**

-This solution need to open port on your firewall.
+This solution needs to open port on your firewall.

-By default, idok opens 8080 port (http-alternative), but you can specify other port using "-port" option.

-At first, you must be sure that the port is opened.
-To open firewall port on you linux installation:
+You must be sure that the port is opened.
+On Linux, to open firewall port on you linux installation:

 	firewall-cmd --add-port=8080/tcp